 For many teachers, the litmus test for an advanced dancer is the quality of your swing outs.
 We will continually look at technique for this important figure, as well as more complex combinations, footwork/styling variations, and fast tempos.
 And of course, more killer moves for your repertoire: fun Texas Tommy variations, Charleston figures, Slides, Followers’ tricks, and some non-acrobatic “airsteps”.
 We will also develop further important concepts in technique, a more in-depth look at musicality, partner response, free improvisation, and advanced floorcraft.
 The general pace of learning also gets faster.
 But we encourage students to help each other with problems, share ideas and think critically.
 We like you to go away with material to digest and assimilate, not just regurgitate.
 Find out more.

-These sessions are intended for the most experienced dancers who maybe feel that their development has stagnated or perhaps feel they’ve been to a lot of lessons and would like a new challenge.
+These sessions are intended for experienced dancers who maybe feel that their development has stagnated or perhaps feel they’ve been to a lot of lessons and would like a new challenge.
 You should have danced for a number of years, attended international camps and be confident mixing up rhythms and styles.
-The sessions will include self-directed practice time so you should be collecting youtube clips, ideas and targets for yourself.
-Of course, in the first couple of sessions we will help you to understand where to start so you have clear targets for your dancing.
+You will have completed intermediate/

 Each lesson includes 30 minutes of solo jazz, 60 minutes of directed partner work and 30 minutes of practice time.
 Find out more.